johnkerl/miller/go/src/miller/lib/README.md

 This contains the implementation of the `lib.Mlrval` datatype which is used for record values, as well as expression/variable values in the Miller `put`/`filter` DSL.

+## Mlrval

-The `lib.Mlrval` structure includes **string, int, float, boolean, void, absent, and error** types (not unlike PHP's `zval`) as well as type-conversion logic for various operators.
+The `lib.Mlrval` structure includes **string, int, float, boolean, array-of-mlrval, map-string-to-mlrval, void, absent, and error** types as well as type-conversion logic for various operators.

 * Miller's `absent` type is like Javascript's `undefined` -- it's for times when there is no such key, as in a DSL expression `$out = $foo` when the input record is `$x=3,y=4` -- there is no `$foo` so `$foo` has `absent` type.
 Nothing is written to the `$out` field in this case.
 See also [here](http://johnkerl.org/miller/doc/reference.html#Null_data:_empty_and_absent) for more information.
 * Miller's `void` type is like Javascript's `null` -- it's for times when there is a key with no value, as in `$out = $x` when the input record is `$x=,$y=4`.
 This is an overlap with `string` type, since a void value looks like an empty string.
 I've gone back and forth on this (including when I was writing the C implementation) -- whether to retain `void` as a distinct type from empty-string, or not.
 I ended up keeping it as it made the `Mlrval` logic easier to understand.